 First, she called her Wall Street office to send her 14 employees home.
 Next, she called to cancel a lunch date.
 It was only then that her friend filled her in: The building she'd been in -- one of the World Trade Center towers -- had been hit by a jetliner while she was picking up her prescription.
 Childs went to her window and watched as the crowds' fascination suddenly turned to fear and everyone began running as a tower collapsed.
 Childs' Battery Park apartment was engulfed in blackness, throat-clogging soot seeping through the cracks.

 Childs Capital -- located four blocks from Ground Zero -- was also hit hard but survived the disaster with minimal financial losses, inspiring Childs to co-write Contingency Planning and Disaster Recovery: A Small Business Guide (Wiley & Sons, 2002) with IT consultant Stefan Dietrich.
-This summer she launched a multi-city speaking tour sponsored by Hewlett-Packard to help small businesses get back on their feet in the event of an
+This summer she launched a multi-city speaking tour sponsored by Hewlett-Packard to help small businesses get back on their feet in the event of an interruption.
+The need for such preparedness hit home again this week with the catastrophic losses along the Gulf Coast from Hurricane Katrina.

 If recent statistics are any indication, half of the SMBs impacted by the hurricane will go out of business within three years if they can't get back their damaged data within 24 hours.
 That's if they had backups at all.
 Gartner Group says nearly 40% of SMBs nationwide do not.
 Some recent surveys say close to 75% of small businesses have no formal plan in the event of an IT disaster, despite more than half also reporting such a disrupting incident in the previous year.